 Okay, maybe they’re coming back to see more of Norway’s fjords, mountains, and northern lights.
 But I think there’s a good chance they’re also returning for some of Norway’s baked goods and treats.
 I mean, personally I credit skolebrød (school bread) with 90% of my decision to move to Norway.

 Though perhaps I didn’t think that decisions fully through, because it turns out you can totally make all of my favorite Norwegian desserts at home in other countries as well.
-And I guess I should have known that, because a lot of these are the desserts I grew up with my Norwegian mom making at home in the US.
+And I guess I should have known that, because a lot of these are the desserts I grew up with my Norwegian mom making at home in the US, especially for Norwegian celebrations like the 17th of May (Norway’s Constitution Day).

 So here is a list of all of my favorite Norwegian desserts along with recipes so you can make them too!
 Or you can just book a flight to Norway to indulge.
 Or if you’re like me, you can move your entire life here.